-5. To manage your screening lists for telemarketer call screening, press 4 at the main menu.
-You are given a menu of options for managing your screening lists.
+- Press 4 at the main menu.
+You will then be given menu options for managing your screening lists.

 - To turn the screening lists feature on or off, press 1 from the screening lists menu.
 You hear a message to confirm the updated state of the system after the key has been pressed.